WilkAndy/pinn_advection/README.md

 - $\mathrm{d}u/\mathrm{d}x = f$ is equivalent to the PDE
 - $u(0) = u_{0}$ is equivalent to the boundary and initial conditions.

 This problem is different than usual nonlinear regression using a neural network.
 In the usual case, the values, $u$, are known at certain $x$ points, and the neural network is trained to produce these values.
 Nevertheless, most of the usual neural-network architecture can be used for this integration problem.
-All that is required is to build an appropriate loss function, and let the usual netural-network machinery find the solution.
+All that is required is to build an appropriate loss function, and the usual netural-network machinery is used find the solution.

 The code to perform the integration is in [integrate.py](integrate.py).